-WHAT IF MY PROGRAM DOESN’T GET CANCELLED, BUT I TEST POSITIVE FOR COVID AND CANNOT ATTEND?
+WHAT IF I TEST POSITIVE FOR COVID AND CANNOT ATTEND?

-We encourage participants to purchase travel insurance that covers cancellation for medical reasons.
+We encourage participants to purchase travel insurance that covers cancellation for medical reasons and that includes COVID coverage.
 These policies can be very affordable and can help you to recover your lost travel costs in such a case.

 In the last twelve years of study abroad, we have had lots of experience supporting students who need routine medical attention.
 Every program has 24/7 staff on-hand to help you if you feel ill and make sure that you can receive medical attention.